midwayjs/pandora/docs/source/en/quickstart.md

 pandora start --name helloApp
 ```

-The first command will take the last part of directory or the name from package.json as the application name.
+The first command will take the last part of the root directory or the name in package.json as the application name.
 Then the application will start silently, according to the definition from procfile.js and run in the background.

 After the application is started, it can be viewed through the list command: